Ceramic surface replacement – but is it possible minimally-invasively?

 3.2 The Renaissance in the 1990s and 2000s

-After the initially disappointing start, the surface replacement experienced a comeback in the 1990s.
+After a rather disappointing start, surface replacement a comeback in the 1990s.
 This was mainly due to advances in metallurgy and prosthetic technology.

-The British orthopedic surgeons Derek McMinn and Ronald F. Treacy developed the well-known Birmingham Hip Resurfacing (BHR) system.
-This was celebrated as a 'gamechanger'.
-Worldwide, interest in resurfacing arthroplasty grew rapidly – also in Germany.
+British orthopedic surgeons Derek McMinn and Ronald F. Treacy developed the well-known Birmingham Hip Resurfacing (BHR)system.
+It was hailed as a "game changer."
+Worldwide interest in the hip resurfacing prosthesis rapidly – including in Germany.

 Highlighted benefits: